North Shore Exchange Grant Information

 Q: When are the Grant Applications due?

-A: Organizations will be notified on or before April 15, 2017 as to whether they have been selected to complete a Grant Application.
-The Grant Applications are due no later than May 22, 2017.
+A: Organizations will be notified on or before a date to be determined in April of 2018 as to whether they have been selected to complete a Grant Application.

 Q: When will the grants be distributed?

 A: Our 2018 grant distribution celebration will be held in September - October 2018.

 Q: Will site visits be scheduled?

 A: Site visits will be arranged at the discretion of the Philanthropy Committee.